HonakerM/ECSE-4961/project 1/README.md

 ### Data Storage
 The overall structure for the matrix is the same for both the `float` and `short` data types.
 The `matrix` class is a temlpated class located at [matrix.h](https://github.com/HonakerM/ECSE-4961/blob/main/project%201/matrix.h).
 The actual matrix is stored as a 2d  array stored on the heap.
 The matrix class has the unique ability to switch between storing the 2d array in column major and row major order ( more information about the differnces can be found [at this great wikipedia page](https://en.wikipedia.org/wiki/Row-_and_column-major_order) ).
 This incures the cost of completely reallocating the 2d array but it can be a great performance boon.

+### Algorithm Structure
+The general matrix multiplication algorithm is the same for all types.
+The only difference is how the dot product is calculatd.
+For traidtional C++ the dot product is calculated via the built in `*` and `+` operators.
+For float dot product I utilized the AVX instruction `_mm256_dp_ps` to calculate the dot product of 2 vectors of 8 float values  in one instruction.
+There are not many 16 bit int AVX instructions so I decieded to use SSE instructions.
+SSE still allows the multiplication and addition of 2 vectors of 8 short value.

 ## Performance Results